Ocean City Nor'easters: U.S. Open Cup

 Adding to their success in the league, the Barons have also qualified for the U.S. Open Cup on five occasions.
 They made their first appearance in 2002, their final year as a professional franchise.
-That year, they defeated Vereinigung Erzgebirge of the USASA 4–0 in the first round, but were eliminated in the next round 1–0 by the Hampton Roads Mariners, who played in the level above the Barons, in the A-League (now called the USL First Division).
+That year, they defeated Vereinigung Erzgebirge of the USASA 4–0 in the first round, but were eliminated in the next round 1–0 by the Hampton Roads Mariners, who played in the level above the Barons, in the A-League (now called the USL Championship).

 In 2004, the year of their undefeated league season in the PDL, they began the tournament with a 5–0 thrashing of the USASA's Allied SC, and once again met an A-League team in the second round.
 The Syracuse Salty Dogs were the club, which featured Anthony Maher, the older brother of the Barons’ Matthew Maher.
-It was only the second time in the Professional Era (1995–present) of the Open Cup that two brothers played against each other in a Cup game.
+It was only the second time in the Modern Era (1995–present) of the Open Cup that two brothers played against each other in a Cup game.
 The original match seemed to be heading in the Barons’ direction in the 75th minute with the score tied at 1–1, and the Salty Dogs playing with nine men.
 Unfortunately for the underdogs, the referee abandoned the match at that point due to lightning and darkness.
 Six days later, the match was replayed, and despite Neil Holloway giving the Barons a 1–0 lead in the 22nd minute, Syracuse was too strong, knocking the Barons out of the tournament by the score of 4–2.

 The following year, the Barons made a return to the Cup and made their biggest impression in club history.
 They began as they had the previous two tournament appearances with a 3–0 shutout win over historic USASA club, New York Greek-American Atlas.
 The Barons would host their second round match against the Long Island Rough Riders of the USL Second Division, and they used their home field advantage at Carey Stadium to thrash the Rough Riders 4–0.
 Ruben Mingo, Tony Donatelli, Chris Williams and Steven Wacker all scored in one of the second round's biggest upsets.